BU-Spark/se-diva-docs-backend/README.md

 - [Current State](#current-state)
 - [Tips for Future Developers](#tips-for-future-developers)

-## Getting Started

-These instructions will help you set up and run the project on your local machine for development and testing purposes.

-### Prerequisites

-- Python 3.7 or higher
-- MongoDB Atlas Account and Cluster
-- Stripe Account
-- SendGrid Account

 ## Overview of Software Modules

 1. `main.py`: This is the main entry point of the application.
 It initializes and runs the web server, defines the API endpoints, and handles the requests and responses.